 It was soon time to meet up with Ali again to start our journey back down the slopes to Marrakech and our penultimate stop was at a roadside pottery where a veritable Aladdin's Cave of sumptuous stoneware and hand painted, glazed artefacts greeted us as the potter showed us his phenomenal handiwork.
 Of all the wonderful images I captured in Morocco, the portrait of this artisan at the wheel was to prove to be the one which I cherish the most and I couldn't help to wonder that he demonstrated what any true craftsman does as he sculpted the clay with his hands; he made it look so easy.

 The evening was sublime as I lazed up on the roof terrace back at the Riad, content with my day spent getting to know Ali, his country and its people and certainly knowing I had bagged some beautiful images for post-processing.

 Travelling shows us that there are many ways of living and so many points of view we could consider as we are challenged to step outside our comfort zone, especially in a wonderful country like Morocco.
 After all, where else might you find camels on the side of the road and telephone masts made to look like palm trees?

-I hope that sharing these experiences with you here gives you much pleasure and encouragement to travel.
-Make sure you check out the images under 'Latest Images' from the Portfolio (or click the image below) and the other blogs on the Blog page .
+I hope that sharing these experiences with you here gives you much pleasure and encouragement to travel and you can check out all the other images, most of which have been taken on my travles from the Portfolio page and other blogs from the Blog page .

 For those of you who might like to follow in these mountainous footsteps, then you can drop Ali a line at Ali Travel here.